Clementina Walkinshaw

-Clementina Maria Sophia Walkinshaw (1720 – 27 November 1802) was the mistress of Charles Edward Stuart.
+Clementina Maria Sophia Walkinshaw (1720 – 27 November 1802) was the mistress of the Jacobite claimant Charles Edward Stuart.

 Born into a respectable Scottish family, Clementina began to live with the Prince in November 1752 and remained his mistress for eight years.
 Their child Charlotte was born in 1753.
 In 1760, the Prince's father, James Francis Edward Stuart, helped her escape with her daughter to a convent and began to support her.
-After his death in 1766 she had an allowance from Charles's brother Cardinal Stuart.
-Charlotte's father legitimated her in 1783, and the next year she joined him in Florence and looked after him until his death.
-Charlotte died in 1789, leaving Clementina 50,000 livres and an annuity, but Cardinal Stuart insisted on Clementina signing a "quittance" renouncing any further claim.
+After his death in 1766 she had an allowance from Charles's brother Henry, Cardinal Duke of York.
+Charlotte's father legitimised her in 1783, and the next year she joined him in Florence and looked after him until his death.
+Charlotte died unmarried in 1789, leaving Clementina 50,000 livres and an annuity, but Henry insisted on Clementina signing a "quittance" renouncing any further claim.

-Clementina Walkinshaw brought up her three grandchildren and lived until 1802, in her later years taking up residence in Switzerland.
+Clementina Walkinshaw brought up her grandchildren (sired by Charlotte's lover, archbishop Ferdinand de Rohan) and lived until 1802, in her later years taking up residence in Switzerland.

 Childhood

-Clementina was the youngest of ten daughters of John Walkinshaw of Barrowhill and his wife Katherine Paterson.
-She was a descendant of Robert Baillie.
-The Walkinshaws owned the lands of Barrowfield and Camlachie, and her father had become a wealthy Glasgow merchant (founding the textile village of Calton).
-However, he was also an Episcopalian and a Jacobite who had fought for James Francis Edward Stuart, the Old Pretender, in the rising of 1715, and had been captured at the Battle of Sheriffmuir, before escaping from Stirling Castle and fleeing to Europe.
-In 1717, he had been pardoned by the British government and returned to Glasgow, where his youngest daughter was born, most likely, at Camlachie.
-Clementina was largely educated on the Continent, and later converted to Roman Catholicism.
+Clementina was the youngest of ten daughters of John Walkinshaw of Barrowfield and his wife Katherine Paterson, daughter of Sir Hugh Paterson, 1st Baronet.
+She grew up in Rome, possibly born thence, and as such would have known Charles from a young age; indeed, she was said to have been the goddaughter of his mother Clementina Sobieska.
+The Walkinshaws were Lanarkshire gentry who owned the lands of Barrowfield and Camlachie, and her father had become a wealthy Glasgow merchant.
+However, he was a committed Jacobite who had fought for James Francis Edward Stuart in the rising of 1715, and had been captured at the Battle of Sheriffmuir, before escaping from Stirling Castle and fleeing to Europe.
+Clementina was educated on the Continent, and later converted to Roman Catholicism.
 In 1746, she was living at the home of her uncle Sir Hugh Paterson at Bannockburn near Stirling.